luisvinatea/ChasquiFX/backend/MIGRATION_NOTES.md

 ## Deprecation Timeline

-The legacy Python endpoints are marked as deprecated but are still functional for backward compatibility.
-These endpoints will be removed in a future version of ChasquiFX.
+The legacy Python endpoints have been replaced with stub files that maintain import compatibility.
+The actual functionality has been completely migrated to Node.js.

+- **Phase 1 (Completed)**: Mark Python endpoints as deprecated
+- **Phase 2 (Completed)**: Create Node.js implementations
+- **Phase 3 (Completed)**: Replace Python implementation with stub files
+- **Phase 4 (Future)**: Complete removal of stub files

 ## Usage for Developers